zulfadlizainal/nr-dimensioning/Part 6 Paging/2_Paging PDCCH CCE Consumption/README.md

 ### Assumptions

-Asummptions taken for number of MT users in the area:
+Assumptions taken for number of MT users in the area:

     # MT Users in the Area during busy hour (Assume)
     mt_rrc_hour = 1800

-Asummptions taken for core network initiated paging:
+Assumptions taken for core network initiated paging:

     # Number of cell is TAC area (Assume)
     tac_size = 200

-Asummptions taken for radio network initiated paging:
+Assumptions taken for radio network initiated paging:

     # Number of cell is RAN Notification area (Assume)
     ran_noti_area = 180